-- Fujifilm Holdings Corp. in obtaining the reversal of preliminary injunction orders previously entered in connection with a merger transaction with Xerox Corp. and successfully resolving a lawsuit against Xerox seeking more than $1 billion for breaching its obligations in connection with that transaction
+- Fujifilm Holdings Corp. in obtaining the appellate reversal of preliminary injunction orders previously entered in connection with a merger transaction with Xerox Corp., and successfully resolving a lawsuit against Xerox seeking more than US$1 billion for breaching its obligations in connection with that transaction.

-- RoundPoint Mortgage Servicing Corp. and affiliates in litigation in the Delaware Court of Chancery regarding its counterparty’s claim that it was not required to close a merger transaction
+- RoundPoint Mortgage Servicing Corp. and affiliates in an expediated trial in the Delaware Court of Chancery regarding its counterparty’s refusal to close a merger transaction.

 Recent securities litigation engagements include representation of:

-- Santander Securities and its affiliates in obtaining the dismissal of a putative class action brought in the District of Puerto Rico and arising from the Puerto Rico fiscal crisis
+- Santander Securities and its affiliates in obtaining the dismissal (and precedential First Circuit affirmance) of a putative class action brought in the District of Puerto Rico and arising from the Puerto Rico fiscal crisis.

-Andy has extensive experience in a variety of other commercial litigation and disputes areas, including ERISA class action claims and disputes relating to insurance and reinsurance matters.
+Andy has extensive experience in a variety of other commercial litigation and dispute areas, including ERISA class action claims and disputes relating to insurance and reinsurance matters.